 In conjunction with this launch, we’ve updated the terms and conditions for the Maps API.
 In particular, we’ve clarified and updated the two parts of our terms that have troubled developers the most:

 - No page view limits.
 Your site can get as many page views as you can muster.
-If, however, your site gets more than 500,000 page views per day, we ask that you talk to us before you launch so that we can prepare in advance to handle your traffic.
+Advance to handle your traffic.

 - 90-day notice before any advertising-related change.
 The Maps API does not include advertising.
 If we ever decide to change this policy, we will give all developers at least 90 days’ notice via this blog.

-We hope these changes will give all of you more confidence in using the Maps API in your larger-scale commercial projects.
+We hope these changes will give you all more confidence in using the Maps API in your larger-scale commercial projects.
 The changes to the terms and conditions are described on our API Signup page.
-If you would like to see the differences between the old and new version of the Terms of Use, we’ve highlighted them in red on this page.

 Upgrading from Version 1 to Version 2